High-Fidelity Single-Qubit Gates for Two-Electron Spin Qubits in GaAs

 Previous theoretical work has shown how universal control on the single- and two-qubit level can be achieved in the face of limited dynamic control range \cite{Hanson2007}.
 Additionally, gating sequences which are insensitive to slow (quasistatic) control fluctuations have been proposed for this qubit system \cite{Grace2012, Kestner2013, Wang2014, Khodjasteh2012}.
 While these proposals provide very useful conceptual guidance, a direct implementation will be impeded by experimental constraints such as finite pulse rise times and sampling rate of voltage pulses.
 Likewise, decoherence effects caused by charge noise \cite{Dial2013} and nuclear spin fluctuations \cite{Reilly2008} have a significant effect.

-In this letter we use numerical pulse optimization to address the problems posed by systematic inaccuracies and decoherence.
+In this letter we use numerical pulse optimization to address systematic inaccuracies and decoherence.
 Pulse optimization is common in NMR \cite{Khaneja2005} and is also receiving increasing attention in quantum information \cite{Bylander2009, Grace2012, Grace2013, Jelezko2014, Egger2013, Schutjens2013, Egger2014, Kabytayev2014}.
-In contrast to these previous approaches, our optimization is specifically tailored to the ST-qubit system and includes not only the relevant physical effects but also the most important hardware constraints and the effect of high-frequency non-Markovian noise.
-We use experimentally determined parameters and noise spectra \cite{Dial2013, Bluhm2010, Reilly2008} to compute expected gate fidelities and find implementations with no systematic errors and optimized robustness to both slow and fast noise.
-With this approach we show that $\pi$- and $\pi/2$-gates around orthogonal axes with fidelities exceeding $99.9\%$ can be achieved.
+In contrast to these previous approaches, our optimization is specifically tailored to the ST-qubit system and includes not only the relevant physical effects but also the most important hardware constraints and the effect of high-frequency 1/f-like noise.
+We use experimentally determined parameters and noise spectra \cite{Dial2013, Bluhm2010, Reilly2008} to compute expected gate fidelities \F and find implementations with no systematic errors and optimized robustness to both slow and fast noise.
+With this approach we show that $\pi$- and $\pi/2$-gates around orthogonal axes with \F exceeding $99.9\%$ can be achieved.

 Reaching these high fidelities experimentally is complicated by the difficulty of characterizing experimental parameters to a sufficient degree of accuracy.
 Therefore, we propose a self-consistent calibration routine which iteratively tunes pulse sequences using feedback from the experiment \cite{Dobrovitski2010a}.
 We benchmark this routine via simulations and show that it allows the elimination of systematic errors that arise when the numerical pulses are applied on the experiment.
+This justifies neglecting less relevant systematic effects in the pulse optimization.